|

 Photo courtesy Macieklew [Flickr] |

-| SC 74 |
+SC 74 |

 Located at the point on the south side of the entrance to the River South Esk and the harbor of Montrose Basin, about 2 km east of Montrose.
 Accessible by a popular hiking path.
-ARLHS # SCO-205
+(A 3220) ARLHS # SCO-205

 Photo courtesy Gil Campbell [Flickr] |

-| SC 74A |
+SC 74A |

-Montrose Range Rear
+Montrose Front Range

 Located on the north side of the entrance to the River South Esk in an area surrounded by commerical development, in Cobden Street off Ferry Road.
 Note that in this photo, the front range is closest and the rear range is in the background.
-ARLHS # SCO-336
+(A 3222) ARLHS # SCO-336

 Photo courtesy Alex Trabas [liteslist] |